AcceleratedLinux/accelerated-linux/linux/Documentation/bpf/btf.rst

          * bits 24-28: kind (e.g. int, ptr, array...etc)
          * bits 29-30: unused
          * bit     31: kind_flag, currently used by
-         *             struct, union and fwd
+         *             struct, union, fwd, enum and enum64.
          */
         __u32 info;
-        /* "size" is used by INT, ENUM, STRUCT and UNION.
+        /* "size" is used by INT, ENUM, STRUCT, UNION and ENUM64.
          * "size" tells the size of the type it is describing.
          *
          * "type" is used by PTR, TYPEDEF, VOLATILE, CONST, RESTRICT,